Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves

 There are numerous results comparing various constructions of $p$-adic heights in the literature.
 We give a brief summary.
 For Jacobians with good ordinary reduction, Coleman showed in~\cite{Col91} that the global canonical Mazur--Tate height agrees with the global Coleman--Gross height with respect to the unit root subspace.
 Iovita--Werner already showed in~\cite{IW03} that on any abelian variety with semistable ordinary reduction, the canonical Mazur--Tate height pairing is the same as the Zarhin~\cite{Zar90} height pairing with respect to the unit root splitting.
 Similarly to the Coleman--Gross construction, the Zarhin height depends on a splitting of the Hodge filtration, but is defined for arbitrary abelian varieties.
 Despite their similar constructions, the heights of Zarhin and Coleman--Gross are not known to be equivalent for Jacobians with arbitrary reduction.
-In good reduction, this is known, since in this case both are known to be equivalent to the (much more general) construction of Nekov\'a\v{r}~\cite{Nek93} due to work of Besser~\cite{Bes04} and Nekov\'a\v{r}~\cite[\S8.1]{Nek93}.
-The equivalence between Coleman--Gross and Nekov\'a\v{r} has actually been shown without any assumption on the reduction (see~\cite{BesserPairing}), but the equivalence between Zarhin and Nekov\'a\v{r} is currently only known for good ordinary reduction.
+In good reduction, this is known, since in this case both have been proved to be equivalent to a special case of the much more general construction of Nekov\'a\v{r}~\cite{Nek93} due by Besser~\cite{Bes04} and Nekov\'a\v{r}~\cite[\S8.1]{Nek93}.
+The equivalence between Coleman--Gross and Nekov\'a\v{r} can actually be shown without any assumption on the reduction (see~\cite{BesserPairing}), but the equivalence between Zarhin and Nekov\'a\v{r} is currently only known for good ordinary reduction.

 We finally discuss the relation of the above-mentioned heights to the one of Schneider~\cite{Sch82}, which is particularly interesting, since this is the height that appears in the conjecture of Mazur--Tate--Teitelbaum for elliptic curves with split multiplicative reduction.
 It is equivalent to the canonical Mazur--Tate height in good ordinary reduction as shown by Mazur--Tate~\cite{MT83}, but this is not true in general; the difference was described by Werner~\cite{Wer98}.